VladlenPopolitov/ForthScriptCpp/README.md

 Use CMake to build examples and tests.
 Forth class is implemented as include only file.

-CORE, CORE-EXT, DOUBLE, EXCEPTION, FILE, FLOAT, MEMORY, SEARCH, SEARCH-EXT, STRING, STRING-EXT are fully impelemented, all [tests](tests/unittests/testresults.txt) for these words are passed.
+CORE, CORE-EXT, DOUBLE, EXCEPTION, FILE, FLOAT, MEMORY, SEARCH, SEARCH-EXT, STRING, STRING-EXT, BLOCK, BLOCK-EXT are fully impelemented, all [tests](tests/unittests/testresults.txt) for these words are passed.
 ==============================================
 The list of all FORTH-2012 words with the impelementation status is in [words_status.txt](words_status.txt).